Jason2Brownlee/awesome-llm-books/books/langchain-crash-course.md

 Working Through This Course

 This course is purposely broken down into short sections where the development process of each section will center on different essential topics.
 The course a practical hands on approach to learning through practice.
 You learn best when you code along with the examples.

+## Contents

+1. Introduction
+2. What Is Langchain
+3. How Does Langchain Work
+4. Installation, Setup And Our First Langchain App
+5. Connecting To Openai Llm
+6. Prompt Templates
+7. Simple Chains
+8. Sequential Chains
+9. Agents
+10. Chat With A Document
+11. Adding Memory (Chat History)
+12. Outputting The Chat History
+13. Uploading Custom Documents
+14. Loading Different File Types
+15. Chat With Youtube